 Recognised Prior Learning (RPL).
 For more information on the RPL process, please

-If you are current Cardiff Met student who wants to transfer onto another programme with Cardiff Met, you will need to contact the Programme Director of the course you want to join in the first instance to assess your suitability.
+If you are current Cardiff Met student and you want to transfer onto another course within Cardiff Met, you will need to contact the Programme Director of the new course to assess your suitability.

 You do not need to come back through the Admissions process.

 If the transfer is agreed, you will then need to ask your current course tutor to complete an internal transfer form, which will notify Academic Registry to amend your programme details within the student system.